|

 Vines are climbing plants that require some type of support.

-Shrubs are plants with permanent woody stems from which new growth
+Shrubs are plants with permanent woody stems from which new growth arises.

 Trees are large woody plants that generally have a single trunk.